-As a young girl, Carolina sophomore Rida Bayraktar never imagined she would be a computer scientist or engineer.
+As a young girl, Carolina junior Rida Bayraktar never imagined she would be a computer scientist or engineer.

 “Before high school, I had that stereotype that STEM was something boys do,” said Bayraktar.
 “I don’t fit into that profile, so I didn’t even explore any STEM fields.
 I was good at math, but I didn’t know what I could do with that.”